 Forest data were analyzed with the GLM procedure of SYSTAT 13 software.
-For wood net primary production, because of pseudoreplication, a repeated measures analysis was performed and F values are reported as Hotelling-Lawley Trace statistics.
+For wood net primary production, because of pseudoreplication (i.e., the exact same trees are measured every year), a repeated measures analysis was performed and Hotelling-Lawley Trace F values are reported.
 Herbaceous data were analyzed using the non-metric multidimensional scaling procedure of Primer 7.
 Resemblance matrices were computed using Bray-Curtis similarity.